Second Battle of Bull Run: August 28: Brawner's Farm (Groveton)

 The Second Battle of Bull Run began on August 28 as a Federal column, under Jackson's observation just outside Gainesville, near the farm of the John Brawner family, moved along the Warrenton Turnpike.
 It consisted of units from Brig.
 Gen. Rufus King's division: the brigades of Brig.
 Gens.
 John P. Hatch, John Gibbon, Abner Doubleday, and Marsena R. Patrick, marching eastward to concentrate with the rest of Pope's army at Centreville.
 King was not with his division because he had suffered a serious epileptic attack earlier that day.

-Jackson, who had been relieved to hear earlier that Longstreet's men were on their way to join him, displayed himself prominently to the Union troops, by riding up next to the marching Federals in his horse as a farmer, to the horror of his aides, but his presence was disregarded, as the Federals had no interest in a seemingly harmless farmer.
+Jackson, who had been relieved to hear earlier that Longstreet's men were on their way to join him, displayed himself prominently to the Union troops, by riding up next to the marching Federals in his horse dressed as a farmer, to the horror of his aides, but his presence was disregarded, as the Federals had no interest in a seemingly harmless farmer.
 Concerned that Pope might be withdrawing his army behind Bull Run to link up with McClellan's arriving forces, Jackson determined to attack.
 Returning to his position behind the tree line, he told his subordinates, "Bring out your men, gentlemen."
 At about 6:30 p.m., Confederate artillery began shelling the portion of the column to their front, John Gibbon's Black Hat Brigade (later to be named the Iron Brigade).
 Gibbon, a former artilleryman, responded with fire from Battery B, 4th U.S. Artillery.
 The artillery exchange halted King's column.
 Hatch's brigade had proceeded past the area and Patrick's men, in the rear of the column, sought cover, leaving Gibbon and Doubleday to respond to Jackson's attack.
 Gibbon assumed that, since Jackson was supposedly at Centreville (according to Pope), and having just seen the 14th Brooklyn of Hatch's Brigade reconnoiter the position, that these were merely horse artillery cannons from Jeb Stuart's cavalry.
 Gibbon sent aides out to the other brigades with requests for reinforcements, and sent his staff officer Frank A. Haskell to bring the veteran 2nd Wisconsin Infantry up the hill to disperse the harassing cannons.
 Gibbon met the 2nd in the woods saying, "If we can get you up there quietly, we can capture those guns."

 Our men on the left loaded and fired with the energy of madmen, and the 6th worked with equal desperation.
 This stopped the rush of the enemy and they halted and fired upon us their deadly musketry.
 During a few awful moments, I could see by the lurid light of the powder flashes, the whole of both lines.
 The two ... were within ... fifty yards of each other pouring musketry into each other as fast as men could load and shoot.